 Both Cambodia and Laos are also destinations for foreign workers, particularly from China and Vietnam.
 Laos has encouraged an influx of skilled and semi-skilled workers to provide the labor necessary for its construction boom.
 In 2015, Cambodia began a crack-down on undocumented foreigners.
 Worksites were raided and scores of Vietnamese and Chinese workers were among those deported.

-ASEAN has been implementing the ASEAN Economic Community (AEC) since 2007, scheduled for completion in 2015.
+ASEAN has been implementing the ASEAN Economic Community (AEC) since 2007.
 The AEC has the goal of ASEAN economic integration through the creation of an economic space in which there will be a free flow of goods, services, foreign direct investment and skilled labor.
 While the AEC will facilitate the movement of skilled and professional employees across borders, it is likely to do little for the 88% of ASEAN laborers who are unskilled, many of whom have engaged in irregular migration from Myanmar, Laos and Cambodia to Thailand.33

 - Social development